MellonScholarlyCommunication/ldn-inbox-server/README.md

 A handler that validates the incoming notification and checks if the `object` or `context` contains an artifact that is part of the `public` resources.
 See 'Artifact support' below.

+Generates the following options keys:

+- artifact.id : the URL of the artifact
+- artifact.path : the local path to the artifact

+### Valid event log handler

+A hander that validates the incoming notification and checks if the `object` or `context` contains an event log that is part of the `public` resources.

+Generates the following options keys:

+- eventlog.id : the URL of the event log
+- eventlog.path : the local path of the event log

 ## Artifact support

 This code base contains Event Notifications support for Data Node artifacts.
 See the examples